 “The problem with illicit substances is their efficiency.”

-The Substance User
+The Substance User (Maladaptive Approach)

 Those struggling with the negative consequences of substance misuse talk, almost universally, about the intention to decrease anxiety and feel happier.
 There is no doubt that substance use of any kind achieves these aims, at least for the short-term.